Create model packages¶

 Register external model packages¶

-To create a model package for an external model that is monitored by the MLOps agent, navigate to Model Registry > Model Packages.
+To create a model package for an external model that is monitored by the monitoring agent, navigate to Model Registry > Model Packages.
 Click Add new package and select New external model package.

-In the resulting dialog box, complete the fields pertaining to the MLOps Agent-monitored model from which you are retrieving statistics.
+In the resulting dialog box, complete the fields pertaining to the agent-monitored model from which you are retrieving statistics.

 The following table describes the fields: